ahanagangopadhyay/improving-bank-telemarketing-campaigns/README.md

 This repository contains codes and data for the bank marketing dataset available on [Kaggle](https://www.kaggle.com/volodymyrgavrysh/bank-marketing-campaigns-dataset) and on [this UCI repository](https://archive.ics.uci.edu/ml/datasets/bank+marketing).

 **Problem overview:**
+A bank wants to increase revenue by getting customers to subscribe to long-term deposits.
+Based on data from past telemarketing campaigns, we want to predict which clients are more likely to subscribe, so that the bank can target these customers and improve their conversion rate.

 **Folder structure:**